Asiatic brush-tailed porcupine: Taxonomy

 The synonyms of this species are Atherurus assamensis (Thomas, 1921), and Atherurus macrourus (Thomas, 1921) subspecies assamensis.

 Habitat

 It is a nocturnal and fossorial species, occurring in subtropical and tropical montane forests.
 It is found on the forest floor, often in areas with profuse undergrowth interspersed with cane and bamboo brakes and palms.

 Breeding

 It constructs burrows, which may be occupied by up to three animals.
 The female produces one or two litters a year, of a single young, after a gestation period of 100 to 110 days.

 Conservation

 Known to be one of the rarest porcupines in South Asia, the species is protected under Schedule II of the Indian Wildlife (Protection) Act, though not listed in CITES.
-It has been recorded from Namdapha National Park in Arunachal Pradesh, India (Molur et al. 2005).
+It has been recorded from Namdapha National Park in Arunachal Pradesh, India.
 It is present in a number of protected areas in Southeast Asia.

 Behavior

 In one study using camera traps, it was found that the porcupine typically hunts at night, with a single activity peak during the three-hour period before midnight.
 To avoid predators on nights when the moon is full, foraging activity is limited to dawn and dusk.